aecobb53/weatherman/README.md

 Reports will generate a JSON that gives an overview of each storm.
 For more info check out the API section.
 Json dump will return a list of every database entry that meets the search parameters.
-Its not reccomended to use unless you need that granular of detail.
+Its not recommended to use unless you need that granular of detail.
-Realtime weather is not used but I hope to display the current weather indicator over a map of the world.
+Real-time weather is not used but I hope to display the current weather indicator over a map of the world.
 Its still only a concept but I think it would be super cool if I can get it to work.
 State gives a breakdown of the current running instance.
 This is super useful for diagnosing some problems.